prosis369/hp_assignments/README.md

   2. Parallel algorithm to blur images
   3. Parallel algorithm for tone mapping
   4. Parallel algorithm to remove red eye effect

+CILK PLUS

+  1. Write a program to perform vector addition using cilk for.
+The loop should run for i = 8, 16, 32, 64...
+Compare the speedup against serial code.
+  2. Implement quick sort using Cilk.
+  3. Install ICC compiler, and experiment with array notations.Benchmark it by increasing the number of threads.